nafizjiwa/JAVASCRIPT-Modules/README.md

                     //function logic here omitted
                     }
     export { namedFunctionOne, namedFunctionTwo };
-These 2 functions are exported using the ES6 export statement.<br>
-They are now available to be imported and used by other files/mudules!<br>
+These 2 functions are exported using the ES6 export statement.
+They can be imported and used by other files/mudules!<br>

 ## ES6 Import Syntax
 Importing named resources is similar to the export syntax:<br>